 Motivational tools to improve health outcomes for at-risk individuals

-A subset of Brief Action Planning, Brief Interventions are designed to enhance motivation for those at-risk of poor outcomes.
+A subset of Motivational Interviewing, Brief Interventions are designed to enhance motivation for those at-risk of poor outcomes.
 Originally designed for substance use, brief interventions are the foundation for helping people take action on information and advice.

 CCMI’s Brief Interventions approach builds around giving advice or information in ways that increase the chance that a person will take action.
 This can be customized to any topic area, including substance use, risky behaviour or other lifestyle changes.